cdbzb/supercollider-rfcs/rfcs/0000-move-wiki-from-GitHub-and-host-as-static-site.md

 # Drawbacks

-The only drawback that surfaced in the discussions so far was relative ease of contribution.
-There are online wiki systems that allow users to edit directly in the browser.
-This proposal would limit contributors to those people comfortable with a git PR workflow.
+One drawback that surfaced in the discussions so far was relative ease of contribution.
+While there *are* online wiki systems that allow users to edit directly in the browser, this proposal would limit contributors to those people comfortable with a git PR workflow.